auranic/ClinTrajan/tutorial/tutorial.md

 ## Application of [ElPiGraph](https://sysbio-curie.github.io/elpigraph/) to quantify branching pseudotime

 Before applying ElPiGraph, let us first reduce the dimensionality of the dataset (more than 100!).
 [Some tests](https://github.com/j-bac/scikit-dimension) showed that the intrinsic dimensionality is much lower (around 12!), so let us apply Principal Component Analysis in order to reduce the dimension to this number.
 Note that we center all variables to zero mean and scale them to unit variance.
-Setting *svd_solver* to 'full' helps getting reproducible results (yes, by default, PCA is not reproducible!)
+Setting *svd_solver* to 'full' helps getting reproducible results (yes, by default, PCA is not reproducible in sckit-learn!)

 ```
 reduced_dimension = 12